edgio-docs/edgio-docs/guides/caching.md

 #### Customizing the Cache Key

 It is often useful to customize the cache key, either to improve the cache hit ratio or to account for complexities of your site.
-As seen above, the XDN provides an easy way to customize the keys by using the `CustomCacheKey` class.
+As seen above, {{ PRODUCT_NAME }} provides an easy way to customize the keys by using the `CustomCacheKey` class.
 Here we will focus on three common examples:

 - Increasing the cache hit ratio by excluding query parameters that are not used in the rendering of the content: